dhedges01/CMPilotCollection/README.md

 CREDIT
 I’d like to thank Nickolaj Andersen (http://www.scconfigmgr.com) for writing and providing me with the Invoke-ToolInstallation.ps1 script to handle the installation of the Console Extension.
 It’s been modified from his original version so I’ll provide a write-up on leveraging this script in a follow-up blog post.

-Download
-You can download the Console Extension from the TechNet Gallery.

 I’ve included the PowerShell Studio Project Files if you would like to tinker and modify for your own use.